clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

     (println x))) ; prints 2
 ```

-Let bindings are immutable and can be destructured.
+`let` bindings are immutable and can be destructured.

 See: Sections about destructuring in
 [Introduction](/articles/tutorials/introduction/#destructuring) and